pajmd/NetVueScript/README.md

 ## Device ID
 2041503611705259

+in practice to make the cam recognized by Netvue infrastructure, in the app I said during Scan QR code sequence, the id was:
+2314473851502382

 ## App return ID
 It doesn't match the real ID but at leat the app kind of works 2314 4738 5150 2382